Helmholtz-AI-Energy/perun/README.md

  - Monitor individual functions using decorators
  - Tracks energy usage of the application over multiple executions
  - Easy to benchmark applications and functions
+ - Experimental!: Can monitor any non-distributed command line application

 ## Installation